TheZelq/Programowanie-Pliki/README.md

 # Programowanie-Pliki
-This is a place where I share my short programs written in C for Uni.
+This is a place where I share my short programs written in C/C++ for Uni.